 Each year, in the spring, Pasadena Beautiful Foundation gives out Golden Arrows awards to residents in Pasadena.
 These awards are given to single family homes and their owners who have worked on beautifying their front gardens to make it stand out in the neighborhood.

 A quick insight on how the process works.
 A committee comprising of PBF board members, divide the city into 9 areas and volunteers diligently drive down each street in their assigned area to select 6 outstanding homes.

-A second team then reviews these 8 selections from each area and narrows it down to the final 4 winners that will receive a Golden Arrow award.
-Each year there are a total of 36 winners in the city.
+A second team then reviews these 6 selections from each area and narrows it down to the final 3 winners that will receive a Golden Arrow award.

 In May, PBF holds an afternoon reception to honor the winners of that particular year and hand out the arrows accompanied by a certificate of merit.